sendgrid/docs/source/Classroom/Basics/Billing/how_to_read_your_invoice.md

 ![]({{root_url}}/images/invoice_NL_usage.png)

-This describes which plan you are on and describes the total usage charge for sending during the previous month.
+This describes the plan you subscribe to and the total charge for usage in the previous month.
 In this case, the user switched from the Essentials plan to the Pro plan in the middle of the previous month, and the charge reflects a credit for the part of the month they weren't on Essentials and a charge for the part of the month where they switched to Pro.

 ![]({{root_url}}/images/invoice_IP_Address.png)

-**IP Address** - These charges indicates you have additional IP Addresses allocated to your account beyond the first, which is included in the base plan charge.
+**IP Address** - These charges indicate that you have additional IP Addresses allocated to your account.
 There are two lines because one IP Address was added before the IP Addresses price increased, and other was added after.

 Additional IPs cost $30.00 per IP/per month for Pro 100k plans and above.